Last Updated: February 8, 2023

 The snorkel is a breathing tube attached to the mask and extends to the surface of the water.
 The individual who is being rescued can use a snorkel to come to the water surface faster.

-With a dive computer you are able to assess the situation, how far you have come, and monitor the oxygen levels in the tank.
+With a good dive computer you are able to assess the situation, how far you have come, and monitor the oxygen levels in the tank.
 Dive computer helps the rescue diver make decisions better and faster.

 A diver’s compass is different from the compass used on land.
 The underwater compass is vital to navigate the location of the individual that needs to be rescued.